fireundubh/playwithfire/xedit/scripting-api.md

 # Common Problems

-## Access member of element in array of elements
+## Access member of element in array

 ```pascal
 var